Configuring Password Encryption

 • protection-type : Displays the protection type of stored Type-6 primary key.

-The following example shows how to create a primary key, enable the AES password encryption feature, and configure a Type-6 encrypted password for a TACACS+ application:
+This example demonstrates how to create a primary key, enable the AES password encryption feature, and configure a Type-6 encrypted password for an application that uses TACACS+.

 key config-key ascii